songguoli87/HMGP/README.md

 - pascal1K_sim.mat gives the intra-modal similarity feature for image and text.
 - pascal1K_cat.mat gives the class groundtruth.

-You can set options.kernelFconstraints to be true for running the model (e.g., hmGPLVM) with the F-norm constraint, options.kernelSxL21norm to be true for running the model with the l21-norm constraint, and options.kernelSxtrace  to be true for running the model with the trace constraint.
+You can set options.kernelFconstraints to be true for running the model (e.g., main_hmGPLVM) with the F-norm constraint, options.kernelSxL21norm to be true for running the model with the l21-norm constraint, and options.kernelSxtrace  to be true for running the model with the trace constraint.